jorgesumle/monero-flyer/readme.md

 ## Languages

-The flyer and website is already available in following languages:
+The flyer and website are available in following languages:

 - English
 - 中文